cmloegcmluin/scalar-set-theory/README.md

 And try to avoid zombie selenium servers because it is harder to kill things by port they run on and it isn't being done automatically.

+Actually now I had to `npm i -g -p windows-build-tools` in elevated Command Prompt and `npm i -g node-gyp` and `npm config set msvs_version 2015` (not 2017).
+Not sure how much of these were necessary.

 # UNIT TEST ODYSSEY

 Then we had a whole separate odyssey just to get the unit tests to work.